Political Science Courses

 This course examines key aspects of American electoral politics and democracy.

 This course is an introduction to a hotly debated topic in many political systems: the interaction between religion and politics.
-During the course of the semester, the student examines the attempts by religious groups, movements, and interests to influence politics through agenda setting, lobbying, demonstrations, and electoral activities.
+During the course, the student will examine the attempts by religious groups, movements, and interests to influence politics through agenda setting, lobbying, demonstrations, and electoral activities.

 PSCI 464 – Congress